Ahore: Demographics

-The population of Ahor is 16,873 according to a census in 2011.
-The male population is 8,602, while the female population is 8,272.
+Ahore tehsil has a population of 2,39,642 peoples, out of which urban population is 16,867 while rural population is 2,22,775 according to census in 2011.

 Culture

 Jainism

 The city is the birthplace of Indian Jain scholar Muni Jayanandvijay.
 The centre of Jain books and literature, known as Gyan-Bhandar, was established there by Jain Acharya Rajendrasuri.
 The town has eight Jain temples, one of which was Godi Parshvanath Jain Mandir, which had its pratishtha done under the guidance of Shri Acharya Rajendrasuri Maharaaj.

 The temple of Shree Vimal Nath Swami is in the center of Ahor.
 Shree Kalyan Vijajji Mahajsaheb created the pratishtha of this temple.
 A temple of Srimad Rajchandra of Agasashram is there.
 One of grand temple of Lord Paras Nath called Parshwdi.
 Vimal Nath Ji is one of the historical temples in Ahor and recently the pratishtha of a beautiful marble statue of Sri Kalyan Vijayji Maharaj, a Jain saint was built in this temple.
 Shantinathji is the oldest temple in Ahor and one of its kind in India. it is considered one of the tirth for the Jain community.